thingsboard/thingsboard.github.io/_includes/docs/mqtt-broker/application-shared-subscription.md

 * TOC
 {:toc}

-Application Shared Subscription entity allows you to start using the [Shared Subscriptions](/docs/mqtt-broker/user-guide/shared-subscriptions/) feature for **APPLICATION** clients.
-Once the entity is created, the corresponding Kafka topic is created, where all the messages are pushed that relate to a shared subscription.
+The Application Shared Subscription entity provides the capability to leverage the [Shared Subscriptions](/docs/mqtt-broker/user-guide/shared-subscriptions/) feature for **APPLICATION** clients.
+This feature enables multiple clients to subscribe and receive messages from a shared subscription.
+Upon creating the Application Shared Subscription entity, a corresponding Kafka topic is automatically created.
+This Kafka topic serves as a repository for all messages pertaining to the shared subscription.

-To create a new application shared subscription entity in the system first of all you need to authorize as an Admin.
+To create a new Application Shared Subscription entity within the system, it is necessary to authenticate as an Admin user.

 {% include templates/mqtt-broker/authentication.md %}